taunu16/FireflySR-Alpha/README.md

 this should work out of box if you installed MongoDB on your machine.
 <br>
 You can change this in configuration file of specific server.
-Currently only 2 servers communicate with database, so if you **need** to configure it, edit sdkserver.json and gameserver.json files.
+Currently only sdkserver and gameserver communicate with database, so if you **need** to configure it, edit sdkserver.json and gameserver.json files.

 ## Connecting